-9. Resources for examinations
+9 Resources for examinations

-- 9.1 Candidates may use resources such as anthologies, bilingual translation dictionaries and editions of set texts as set out in the instructions on the question paper. - 9.2 Candidates must be given prior notice that they are responsible for bringing with them any materials needed for the examination. - If candidates have any unauthorised material in an examination (whether or not they intend to use it), this may be considered as malpractice.
-In such circumstances centres must refer to the JCQ publication Suspected Malpractice: Policies and Procedures, 1 September 2020 to 31 August 2021: http://www.jcq.org.uk/exams-office/malpractice - 9.3 In examinations where resources are not shown on the question paper, or on the awarding body's stationery list (including those where calculators are not allowed) centres must warn candidates that taking a resource into an examination may be considered as malpractice in the same way as having any other unauthorised items. - 9.4 For Art examinations, appropriate art materials and design media and technology must be provided by the centre.
+- 9.1 Candidates may use resources such as anthologies, bilingual translation dictionaries and editions of set texts as set out in the instructions on the question paper. - 9.2 Candidates must be given prior notice that they are responsible for bringing with them any materials needed for the examination.

+If candidates have any unauthorised material in an examination (whether or not they intend to use it), this may be considered as malpractice.
+In such circumstances centres must refer to the JCQ publication Suspected Malpractice: Policies and Procedures, 1 September 2021 to 31 August 2022:

+- 9.3 In examinations where resources are not shown on the question paper, or on the awarding body's stationery list (including those where calculators are not allowed) centres must warn candidates that taking a resource into an examination may be considered as malpractice in the same way as having any other unauthorised items. - 9.4 For Art examinations, appropriate art materials and design media and technology must be provided by the centre.

-10. Using calculators
+10 Using calculators